SanliFaez/labphew/README.md

 ### Python for the Lab

-This project is heavily inspired by the instruction exercise written by [Dr. Aquiles Carattino](https://www.uetke.com), the mastermind behind [Python for the Lab](https://www.pythonforthelab.com/).
+This project is heavily inspired by the instruction exercise written by [Dr. Aquiles Carattino](https://www.aquicarattino.com), the mastermind behind [Python for the Lab](https://www.pythonforthelab.com/).
 If you want to learn more (serious!) coding for lab automation with Python, check the excellent [PFTL website](https://www.pythonforthelab.com/) or book him for a course.

 Python for the Lab (PFTL) is a code architecture and a programming course for computer-controlled instrumentation.
 PFTL codes are designed following the MVC design pattern, splitting the code into "controller"s for defining drivers, "model"s for specifying the logic of the experiment, and "view"s for parking the GUI.
-PFTL was developed by [Uetke](https://www.uetke.com) to explain to researchers, through simple examples, what can be achieved quickly with little programming experience.
+PFTL was developed to explain to researchers, through simple examples, what can be achieved quickly with little programming experience.
 The ultimate goal of this project is to serve as a reference place for people interested in instrumentation written in Python.

 ## The labphew package